Ukrainian Art Nouveau: Poltava

-Kharkov
+Kharkiv

-The idea of creating a new Ukrainian architectural style originated among the residents of Kharkov.
-This idea was first implemented by the Kharkov architectartist Vasyl Krychevsky in the building of the Poltava Governorate Zemstvo, and Kharkiv residents Serhiy Vasylkivsky, M. S. Samokysh and M. M. Uvarov painted its interior.
+The idea of creating a new Ukrainian architectural style originated among the residents of Kharkiv.
+This idea was first implemented by the Kharkov architect artist Vasyl Krychevsky in the building of the Poltava Governorate Zemstvo, and Kharkiv residents Serhiy Vasylkivsky, M. S. Samokysh and M. M. Uvarov painted its interior.

 In Kharkov, Yevhen Serdyuk and Zdzisław Charmański built the first complex of buildings for scientific research purposes in the Ukrainian Art Nouveau style: the Kharkiv Agricultural Selection Station (1909–1911), which is now the Research Institute of Plant Breeding, Selection and Genetics.

 Different trends of the UAM existed in and around Kharkov.
 The Kharkov Center of the Ukrainian Art Nouveau made a significant contribution to the development of the style both in terms of the number of buildings and in its theoretical developments.